 In 1998 Frank and Jean White moved to Cohasset and restarted the Farm as a commercial venture.
 Their plan was to raise certified organic crops and begin an educational program.
 The Farm was certified organic in 2000.
 Jean remains involved in the day-to-day operation, however, the Farm is now managed by the Friends of Holly Hill Farm, a non-profit organization established in 2002.

 Today the Farm hosts school field trips, summer camp, a thriving teen community service program, participates in over 40 school farm gardens, holds workshops and events, and grows certified organic produce, herbs, and flowers.
 On many Saturdays, Malcom White can be found at the old Ox Barn harvesting and gathering wood from the forest, creating beauty and functionality with his rustic furniture, and teaching all ages about being naturally creative.
-The historic trails are open during daylight hours, and the resident animals will be happy to see you.
+The historic trails and barnyard are open during daylight hours, and the resident animals will be happy to see you.